material-components/material-components-ios/docs/theming/README.md

 # Theming Material Components

-Material Theming is a consistent way to apply a uniform design across your iOS application when using Material Components for iOS.
+Material Theming is a consistent way to apply a uniform design across your app when using Material Components for iOS.

-The Material Theming pattern for iOS consists of two primary patterns: schemes and themers.
+Material Theming on iOS consists of two primary patterns: schemes and themers.

 *Schemes* store your design in a semantic manner that is well understood by MDC components.